 To calculate, you first need to find out your target company’s total assets and total liabilities.
 Total assets includes all long-term and current assets such as plant, machinery, property, inventory, cash on hand and receivables owned by the company.

-Total liabilities means all type of debts company owe to outsiders, the formula is long-term liabilities plus current liabilities.
-Liabilities includes bank loans, creditors, salaries outstanding, interest payable and other dues.
+Total liabilities means all types of debts companies owe to outsiders, the formula is long-term liabilities plus current liabilities.
+Liabilities include bank loans, creditors, salaries outstanding, interest payable and other dues.

-After finding total assets and liabilities, you have to subtract the later from the former.
+After finding total assets and liabilities, you have to use the above formula to get the company’s shareholder’s equity or owner’s capital or book value.

 Alternative way to calculate stockholders equity